Does Pet Insurance Cover Cryptorchidism?

 3. 3

-Compare Wellness Plan Costs to Cryptorchid Surgery Expenses
+Compare Wellness Plan Costs

 4. 4

-Factor in Your Total Monthly Insurance Costs
+Factor in Your Total Costs

 Adding a wellness plan increases your monthly premium on top of your base accident and illness coverage.
-If you're already paying $50 monthly for standard coverage, a $25 wellness add-on brings your total to $75 monthly.
-Calculate whether this combined cost fits your budget, especially since you'll pay it year-round even if your pet doesn't need surgery.
+If you're paying $50 monthly for standard coverage, a $25 wellness add-on brings your total to $75 monthly.
+Calculate whether this combined cost fits your budget, especially since you'll pay year-round even if your pet doesn't need surgery.

 Does Pet Insurance Cover Cryptorchidism?: Bottom Line